Human Services

 ______ Natural Science Core Elective II

-One course from two of the following areas:
+One course for two of the following areas:

 One 100-200-level Social Science